 SEC Charges Two Men with Fraud and Unregistered Broker Activity

-The SEC's complaint, filed in the U.S. District Court for the Northern District of Ohio, charges Arthur and Bongiorno with violating the antifraud provisions of Section 17(a) of the Securities Act of 1933 and Section 10(b) of the Securities Exchange Act of 1934 and Rule 10b-5 thereunder and the broker-dealer registration provisions of Section 15(a)(1) of the Exchange Act.
+The SEC's complaints, filed in the U.S. District Court for the Central District of California, charge Eden and Pearlman with violating the antifraud provisions of Section 17(a) of the Securities Act of 1933 and Section 10(b) of the Exchange Act and Rule 10b-5 thereunder and the offering registration provisions of Section 5 of the Securities Act.
+The complaints further charge all defendants with violating the broker-dealer registration provisions of Section 15(a)(1) of the Securities Exchange Act of 1934.

-The SEC's investigation was conducted by James Thibodeau and Laurie Abbott and was supervised by Daniel Wadley, Regional Director of the Salt Lake Regional Office.
-Litigation will be led by David Whipple.
+The settlements are subject to court approval.
+The SEC's investigation was conducted by James Thibodeau and Laurie Abbott, was assisted by Amy Oliver and David Whipple, and was supervised by Daniel Wadley, Regional Director of the SEC's Salt Lake Regional Office.

-The SEC encourages investors to check the background of anyone selling or offering them an investment using the free and simple search tool on Investor.gov.
+The SEC's Office of Investor Education and Advocacy has issued an Investor Alert to encourage investors to check the background of anyone selling or offering them an investment using the free and simple search tool on Investor.gov.